 As of 16 November 2019, the Department of Home Affairs has suspended the Skilled Work Regional (Provisional) visa (subclass 489) so it’s no longer available for new applications.
 Applicants who have applied and/or are currently holding the 489-regional visa prior to 16 November 2019 are still eligible to apply for the permanent Skilled Work Regional Visa.

 You can’t go wrong choosing Bluestone Education and Migration for help applying for a Skilled Work Regional Visa.
-Check out our contact page for more details about how you can get in touch with us for valuable advice and assistance regarding subclass 491 visa requirements or anything else.
+Check out our contact page for more details about how you can get in touch with us for valuable advice and assistance regarding subclass 491 visa requirements, study in regional Australia, finding regional universities in Australia or anything else.